 As a Jewish young adult, it is important to figure out how to make Jewish practice and customs relevant to our own lives.
 We here at WashU Hillel want to make sure that you, yes, YOU, can do it yourself.
 Or as we like to say - Jew-It-Yourself!

 Create Jewish programming for your friends that's meaningful and exciting to you by applying for a Jew-It-Yourself Grant!
-Sign up below.
-We have shortened our application process for Hanukkah & Finals for December 2018!
-You'll receive your approval within two days from our Nachshon Va'ad, a group of student interns that supervise allocation.
+Sign up below!
+You'll receive your approval within two weeks from our Nachshon Va'ad, a group of student interns that supervise allocation.

 - Apply via the form below.
 You will receive a confirmation email.